-The council anticipates paying £5.846 million expected contributions to the scheme in 2021 to 2022.
+The council anticipates paying ± 5.84 million expected contributions to the scheme in 2022 to 2023.

-The weighted average duration of the defined benefit obligation for scheme members is 20 years for 2020 to 2021.
+The weighted average duration of the defined benefit obligation for scheme members is 20 years for 2021 to 2022.

-Note 34 Contingent Liabilities
+Note 32 Contingent liabilities

-As at 31 March 2021, the council had no contingent liabilities.
+As at 31 March 2022, the council had no material contingent liabilities.

-Note 35 Contingent Assets
+Note 33 Contingent assets

-Claims against Her Majesty's Revenue and Customs (HMRC) for the refund of VAT:
+On-going claims against Her Majesty's Revenue and Customs (HMRC) and others for the refund of VAT:

-VAT is a complex area of taxation involving the interpretation of guidance and legislation.
+VAT is a complex area of taxation which involves the interpretation of guidance and legislation.
 At various times HMRC have changed rulings on the treatment of VAT based on the outcome of appeals and changes in legislation.
-This sometimes results in opportunities for organisations to reclaim past overpaid VAT.
+This sometimes results in opportunities for organisations to reclaim overpaid VAT.

-At the end of the 2020 to 2021 financial year, a number of long running cases are still proceeding thorough the court or tribunal system which the council has an interest in.
-Should the court rulings be in favour of the taxpayer, there may be further opportunities for the council to pursue claims for overpayment of VAT.
-Although there has been no change in our position during the 2020 to 2021 financial year, the quantity and strength of the claims remains under constant review.
+A number of long running cases are still proceeding through the court and/or tribunal system which the council has an interest in.
+Should the courts rule in favour of the taxpayer, there may be further opportunities for the council to pursue claims for overpayment of VAT.
+Although there has been no change in our position during the current financial year, the quantity and strength of the claims will remain under constant review.

-Note 36 Nature and Extent of Risks arising from Financial Instruments
+Note 34 Nature and extent of risks arising from financial instruments

-Key Risks
+Key risks